Caleb-Tan/Hivolts/README.md

 ## Introduction:

-The Hivolts project was made by Brion, Caleb, and Julius, and the goal of this project was to recreate the classic Hivolts game, in which a player avoids enemy mhos until all the mhos have run into electric fences.
+The Hivolts project was made by Brion Ye, Caleb Tan, and Julius Kim, and the goal of this project was to recreate the classic Hivolts game, in which a player avoids enemy mhos until all the mhos have run into electric fences.

 ## Specifications